maliciously/unseen/README.md

 # Link In Bio Tool :link:

 #### Essentially, my end goal is to make a website similar to Linktree or Taplink where users could create their own account and configure their own custom link-in-bio page.
-Feel free to
+Open to suggestions.

 #### here is an example of what a page may look like: